 However, while women are increasingly venturing out alone, there can still be an air of trepidation that hovers over the thought of solo female travel.
 And this is not an unfounded or outdated fear, as the news reminds us frequently.
 But with a little planning, preparation and awareness, safe solo travel can be a reality.

-Below are a few of our top tips for women (or anyone) looking to travel solo in 2019:
+Below are a few of our top tips for women (or anyone) looking to travel solo:

 #1: Do your research.
 Travel research is typically one of the first and most fun parts of the travel experience.
 Looking up exciting new locations to visit and making those decisions is thrilling!
 However, between reading up on the best resorts and restaurants in your destination, be sure to spend time reading up on the location’s safety for female travelers.
 Recent articles and reviews highlighting cases of women being harmed, harassed, etc. around a certain area should be taken very seriously.
 It is also important to understand the culture of your destination.
 Take a look at this list from Trip by SkyScanner of ten places female travelers should be wary of and tips for visiting them.